sebashwa/clocko-ctrl/README.md

 * 1 knob to select a task
 * 1 button to start / stop tracking time for the selected task

-You can easily find tutorials on how to solder the individual components to the ESP32.
+You can easily find tutorials on how to connect the individual components to the ESP32.

 ### Components